 The game's bonus Ultimate Dungeon, unlocked if the player is able to gather enough Eradia to gain the extra day, is populated exclusively with Last Ones.
 It provides an alternate means to defeat the majority of the Last Ones in the game, as each Last One not already defeated out in the world will spawn on specific floors of the dungeon.
 Additionally, one of the game's most difficult side quests requires Lightning to defeat every Last One in the game.
 However, there are three Last Ones that are only capable of spawning in the endgame dungeon, beyond a point of no return, meaning that a New Game Plus is required in order to return to the quest giver and complete the objective.

 Energy Points, or EP, are a special stock of points that Lightning can expend on a variety of actions.
 Such actions include Chronostasis, which temporarily halts the clock while exploring the world, or Overdrive, which slows down time temporarily during battle, allowing Lightning to deliver a flurry of attacks and deal significant damage.
-The player begins with a maximum of four EP, but as Lightning completes certain quests, this stock can grow to eight by the end of the first playthrough.
+The player begins with a maximum of five EP, but as Lightning completes certain quests, this stock can grow to eight by the end of the first playthrough.

 When Lightning has expended EP, she can regain it by winning fights.
 Victory over different enemies restores differing percentages of EP.
 She can also restore EP instantly by consuming ethers, though these items are rare.
 No matter how much EP Lightning has at the end of each day, her stock will be restored to full when she returns to the Ark.
 While on the Ark, Lightning has the option of spending EP on recovery items provided by Hope.

 EP costs displayed reflect Normal and Hard playthroughs.
 Abilities that cost more than one EP on these difficulty levels cost one less point to use when playing on Easy.